Pumpkin Pie Overnight Oats

 - 1/4 cup chopped candied pecans, optional but delicious

-- Place in the fridge overnight or at least for 6 hours.
+- Place the jar in the fridge overnight or at least for 6 hours.

 - The next morning, remove and eat in the jar or place in a pot over medium high heat to reheat the oatmeal, or in the microwave to reheat if a microwave safe jar for about 45 seconds.

 - You can also adjust sweetness levels after it’s set up in the fridge and add more maple syrup if you desire.
 You can also use agave nectar instead.